shayd3/twitch-filtered-chat/README.md

 ## Antics

-If enabled (`&noforce=1` not present in the query string, `No Force` checkbox in the upper-right settings window is unchecked), moderators are able to take control of the chat in various ways.
+Unless enabled (either `&noforce=1` present in the query string or `No Force` checkbox in the upper-right settings window is checked), moderators are able to take control of the chat in various ways.

 By starting their message with one of the following words, moderators can do the following: